 In this section, we are going to share how tinder works with all our mighty readers.
-But first, let’s tale a glance over what is Tinder app for?
+But first, let’s take a glance over what is Tinder app is for?

 Tinder is a location-based social search mobile application that encourages communication between commonly interested users, enabling matched users to chat.
-It’s business model gained fame among users not just as a free application under the Tinder Basic Model but also for the paid membership under the Tinder plus and Tinder Gold Models.
+The dating app business model gained fame among users not just as a free application under the Tinder Basic Model but also for the paid membership under the Tinder plus and Tinder Gold Models.

 Before discussing these models, let’s first put some spotlight on how Tinder works:

 Users make a tinder profile by signing in through Facebook or via mobile number.
 Tinder imports all the essential data (Profile pic, interests, work or school) from FB.